Pay and piece rates

 Where an employer knowingly or recklessly underpays their employee, a court can impose a penalty up to 10 times higher for a ‘serious contravention’.

-For more information about penalties, go to our Litigation page.
+For more information about penalties, go to Litigation.

 Piece rates – Horticulture Award